 The Economic Progress Institute recognizes that immigrants and immigration play a large role in the Ocean State's economy and our future.
 We believe that broadly shared prosperity means that all Rhode Islanders, regardless of their immigration status, should have equal access to resources and economic opportunities that allow them to achieve their full potential.

-This page provides information about resources available to our immigrant neighbors:
+This page provides information for and resources available to Rhode Island immigrant communities.

 Family Preparedness Plan